Package 'gratis'

 plot(y)

-Generating time series with controllable features using MAR models
+Generate time series with target features

 Description